-The area plays host to more than a quarter of the rarest plants and animals in the UK and, as Britain's largest protected waterway, offers holiday-makers a glimpse of unspoilt English country life that's hard to beat.
+The Norfolk Broads plays host to more than a quarter of the rarest plants and animals in the UK and, as Britain's largest protected waterway, offers holiday-makers and day-trippers a glimpse of unspoilt English country life that's hard to beat.

 Experience the quaint charm of traditional village life with a visit to Horning Village, lazily sprawled on the bank of the River Bure.
 Here you will find story-book cottages with pretty thatched roofs, three pleasant pubs right by the water and an assortment of tea-rooms and shops to explore.

 Additionally, set aside some time for the mile-long stroll along tranquil country lanes to visit Horning church, a building which began construction back in 1220.

 Find out about the best canal routes in the UK

 This iconic mill is thought to be the most photographed in the Broads, perched as it is on protected and picturesque conversation land by the River Ant.
 Hunsett Mill is an old water pumping mill that came to the end of its career when the advent of electricity rendered wind-powered pumps obsolete, it is a cherished part of the landscape and considered a key part of the local heritage.

 Another village worth writing home about is the delightful Woodbastwick, a peaceful location which has twice won an award for Best Kept Village.

 History buffs will enjoy a visit to the medieval flint church whilst those that enjoy a tipple might be interested in Woodforde's Brewery where you can watch famous beers being brewed in the visitor centre.
 Pop next door to the brewery tap, The Fur and Feathers, for a well-deserved sample.